 Acas’s advice on bereavement cautions that it is important to remember that individuals are different and that some people will require more time off than others.
 It is impossible to anticipate every situation that may come up or how a grieving person may react.
 For some, work may be too much to bear; for others, the routine and familiarity of work provide an effective coping mechanism.
 Many people will be somewhere in the middle: they will want to continue with some aspects of their job but are unable to deal with all of them.

 Companies that are already set up to allow flexible working have an advantage here: working remotely, working flexible hours or a part-time return to work can all be used to complement existing bereavement leave policies and find a solution that works for the individual.

 Perhaps the best advice is to ‘treat people as grown-ups’ and remember that hardly any employees will be looking to game the system.
 This applies from asking how much time they need off, to considering what flexible working strategies might work for them.

 By asking people what they need and empowering line managers to respond to that, companies are acting humanely - interacting as person to person, rather than company to employee.

-Death and grief is something that is seldom talked about, particularly in the workplace.
+Death and grief are something that is seldom talked about, particularly in the workplace.
 Jack’s Law may help to counter the stereotype of a stiff upper lip and show that sometimes more leave is required, while Sheryl Sandberg’s example may encourage people to open up about grief at work.

-After all, at any one time one in 10 employees are dealing with issues around death and bereavement.
+After all, at any one time, one in 10 employees are dealing with issues around death and bereavement.
 It behoves companies to take measures to address something that is universally inevitable.